-The Galapagos Islands are fiercely beautiful volcanic peaks that have been erupting from the Pacific floor for millions of years.
+peaks of The Galapagos Islands are fiercely beautiful, volcanizoes peaks that have been erupting from the Pacific floor for millions of years.
 According to some geologists they are surface manifestations of the largest active volcanic area in the world.
 The oldest islands have been inactive for a very long time while the forces of erosion have obliterated the harsh features of their igneous origin and smoothed their contours.
-They have become clothed in a vegetation whose density and spinyness replaces the original menacing hostility of their/structure.
+They have become clothed in a vegetation whose density and spinyness replace the original menacing hostility of their geological structure.
 On the other hand some of the youngest islands have been in eruption within historic times - one as recently as two years ago.
 Altogether they are inhabited by a strange variety of unique animals and birds that evolved from ancestral colonizers through processes of biological adaptation which have given the islands their renown.

 My expectations of what the Galapagos Islands would be like were far from being disappointed.
 The actuality so greatly exceeded my imagination that all preconceptions have become lost in the labyrinths of my memory.
-Today I can no longer recall what I once thought they would be like.
-Those first images have been overwhelmed by the stronger ones of first hand experiences.
-The sight of an ash and pumice cone a third of a mile in diameter, its sides sliced down by the sea, like a floating saucer about to capsize, containing within its walls a shallow blue lake ringed with green, around which waded a flock of high-stepping, pink flamingoes, blotted out all vicarious images of crater lagoons.
-Or My first walk on the ropy surface of a lava flow as freshly iridescent as the day it gushed in liquid stone from a volcano's fiery mouth, obliterated all impressions formed by descriptions of volcanism in the islands.
+Today I can no longer recall what I once throught they would be like.
+Those first images have been overwhelmed by the stronger ones of first hand experience.
+The sight of an ash and pumice cone a third of a mile in diameter, its sides sliced down by the sea, containing within its walls a shallow blue lake ringed with green, around which waded a flock of high-stepping, pink flamingoes, blotted out all vicarious images of crater lagoons.
+My first walk on the ropy surface of a lava flow as freshly iridescent as the day it gushed in liquid stone from a volcano's fiery mouth, obliterated all impressions formed by descriptions of volcanism in the islands.
 And when I watched from the deck of our sloop on a moonless night the trail of milky phosphorescence streaming away in the wake, all my preconceived ideas of a dark tropical sea were destroyed forever.

-The Galapagos Islands, in 1892 renamed by the Ecuador government the Archepielago de Colon, straddle the Equator 650 miles west of South America.
-The Climate they enjoy and the peculiar animal life they support are determined in large measure by the Humbolt Current that bathes their southern shores.
-Originating in the cold Antarctic seas, this current carries with it from the depth of the ocean the rich mineral and organic nutrients that which help support extensive feed the fish and bird populations oceauring in such prolific

-(Flowing north) abundance along the coasts of Chile and Peru, It turns west off northern Peru flowing out into the Pacific just south of the Equator to touch the Galapagos Islands.
+The Galápagos Islands, in 1892 renamed by the Ecuador government the Archepielago de Colon, straddle the Equator 650 miles west of South America.
+The climate they enjoy and the peculiar animal life they support are determined in large measure by the Humbolt Current which bathes their southern shores.
+Originating in the cold Antarctic seas, this current carries with it from the depth of the ocean rich mineral and organic nutrients which help support extensive fish and bird populations.
+Flowing north along the coasts of Chile and Peru, the current turns west off northern Peru and travels out into the Pacific just south of the Equator to touch the Galapagos Islands.

-By riding this current at a time long past, one of the small species of South American penguins probably attained its farthest northward extention.
-How many times this voyage was made is unknown, though certainly the Galapagos colonizers have long been out of contact with their southern relatives, for without isolation they could not have developed/characteristics which their months another colonizer, the fur seal, this one from the northern Pacific, extended its range to the Equator, perhaps at the time of North American glaciation.
-With them also all connections with their ancestral relatives have been lost.
+By riding this current at a time long past, one of the small species of South American penguins probably attained its farthest northward extension.
+How many times this voyage was made is unknown, though certainly the Galapagos colonizers have long been out of contact with their southern relatives, for without isolation they could not have developed the characteristics which they possess.
+Another colonizer, the fur seal, this one from the northern Pacific, extended its range to the Equator, perhaps at the time of North American glaciation.
+With the fur seals also all connections with their ancestral relatives have been lost.